bneil/bneil.github.io/content/now.md

 _Last Updated: {{< updated >}}_

 Its the start of September.
 Been a quick couple of weeks, and im enjoying coding and getting into the end of summer and grabbing some fall colors.

-👋 If you are reading this, maybe head over to my [resume]({{< ref "resume.md" >}}) if you want to play some basic space invaders and maybe we can collab sometime 😊

-.miss ya turing.
+Been really getting into Manjaro linux since I moved away from using debian.
+Its been fun using i3 again and trying out qutebrowser.

 <small>latest picture i put on [pixelfeed](https://pixelfed.social/bneil)</small><br/>
 <img src="https://pxscdn.com/public/m/_v2/795114395599828067/7a53dd069-05894d/gBlZyAmAuJsC/4Uf2EajnpGa6lIQxGbw3f1Vs6tdP3nPtP94dhSR8.jpg" alt="making breakfast" style="height: 50%;width:50%">